 Hey friends.
 It’s been a little while and I’m sorry about that!
 My continued sadness and confusion at all that has happened and continues to happen since the election combined with the impending five year anniversary of my dad’s death, a full-tilt schedule of kid activities, and a very heavy work load have left me quite out of sorts.
 I didn’t mean to leave you stranded before the biggest food holiday with no recipes and I have many more to share with you than I can possibly publish before Thursday.
 But it will be okay.
 Deep breath.
-Let’s have start with cake.
+Let’s start with cake.
 Apple pie layer cake to be exact.

 (Also, don’t forget that the Thanksgiving category of my archives is full of my favorite tried and true recipes for the occasion.)